github/pets-workshop/content/how-github-uses-github.md

 Once a feature is deployed, your team will use various tools to monitor your applications to detected problems.
 You can use [GitHub's APIs](https://docs.github.com/rest) to create issues should problems arise.
 Additionally, GitHub Actions can run in response to webhooks, allowing you to flag bugs or identify failed deployments.

-## Lessons form the Open Source community
+## Lessons from the Open Source community

 Most Open Source Software (OSS) OSS projects are maintained by a set of contributors with various backgrounds and skill-levels, and are geographically distributed.
 Many contributions come from people who view OSS as a side project.
 The practices developed by the OSS community to support contributors can be applied to internal development as well.
 This process is typically referred to as InnerSource.